sdwebui-extensions/comfyui_HiDream-Sampler/README.md

 - [ ] **Make installation overall easier:** currently many users have problems with the installation process.
 Meanwhile try to follow this [video](https://www.youtube.com/watch?v=KRnJCLdgdRE) to get you going.
 - [ ] **Multi Image for Img2img:** multi in, multi out
 - [ ] **Better uncensored LLM:** LLM which does not OOM, so if you have suggestions
-- [ ] **Manual attention checker:** At least for the advance mode, choose between sage, sdpa or flash maually
+- [ ] **Manual attention checker:** At least for the advance mode, choose between sage, sdpa or flash manually
 - [ ] **Beautifiy codebase:** Currently a lot of repetition and thus prone to errors
 - [ ] **Cancel generation:** Currently generation can't be cancelled with the stop button
 - [ ] **System Prompt presets:** Explore good working system prompts for various use cases